-This practical playbook is designed to help public health and medical professionals and other health communicators-such as yourself-understand when to step in and what actions to take to address rumors and misinformation related to public health issues.
+This Practical Playbook is designed to help public health and medical professionals and other health communicators-such as yourself-understand when to step in and what actions to take to address rumors and false narratives related to public health issues.

-The playbook can help you (1) prepare for health-related rumors, (2) decide when to act, (3) determine which actions to take to address misinformation, (4) develop messages to address misinformation, and (5) gather feedback about your messages.
+The playbook can help you (1) prepare for health-related rumors, (2) decide when to act, (3) determine which actions to take to address rumors, (4) develop messages to address rumors, and (5) gather feedback about your messages.